**NEW: SUBMIT A TIP ANONYMOUSLY ONLINE BY CLICKING HERE**

 *Virginia law protects the anonymity of Crime Solver tipsters and also provides immunity for board members of the organization from civil liability.

-Anyone with information on these advertised cases or other crimes which occurred in Prince William County is asked to call
+Anyone with information on any crime which occurred in Prince William County is asked to call

 Crime Solvers at